Covid-19 - Your Peace of Mind

 - Lower Deposits than you would normally expect

 This means you can book a future holiday and if you do have the change or cancel it, as long as it is a package holiday, your money will be safe.
 You can book with confidence and peace of mind plus there are some great deals out there!

-In summer 2020 and from July 2021 onwards a number of clients have travelled overseas on holiday and have had a fabulous time in Greece, Italy, Croatia, Spain, The Channel Islands and Caribbean.
+In summer 2020 and from July 2021 onwards clients have travelled overseas on holiday and have had a fabulous time in Greece, Italy, Croatia, Spain, The Channel Islands, USA and Caribbean.
 In Greece villa holidays proved particularly popular.
 We ourselves took the opportunity to visit Greece in September 2020, the Sporades, with stays on Alonissos and Skiathos and you can read about the trip here.
 Not only did we have a great holiday on these wonderful islands, enjoying the beautiful beaches, fine food and superb diving, but we also saw, first hand, travel in a time of Covid-19.
 The journeys there and back, using planes and ferries, were all very smooth and reassuring, as was our whole time in Greece.
 It was clear that everyone was taking it seriously however at no stage did it impact on the holiday, barring the wearing of masks in all shops and interior space.
 Everything felt calm and reassuring which is the same message we have consistently got back from all our travelling clients.
 It is clear that everyone involved in the tourism industry, including hoteliers, transport providers and airlines, are taking the necessary precautions very seriously and we do not doubt that this will be the case as more and more countries open up to visitors.
 In August 2021 we headed to Antigua and a wonderful Caribbean week – again travel was very smooth and the welcome was second to none.
+More recent trips were by Eurostar to Paris in Sept ’21 and Amsterdam in Nov ’21.